 Scheduling is a critical function for any construction company.
 You can only be as efficient as the use of your employees allows.

-Yet, scheduling is something that a lot of today's managers still struggle to get right.
+Yet, scheduling is something that a lot of today’s managers still struggle to get right.
 This is true for even great construction companies.
-And when you’re not on top of scheduling, there are negative consequence like:
+And when you’re not on top of scheduling, there are negative consequences like:

 - Missed schedules